Pets are welcome in Switzerland but there are strict regulations for bringing pets into the country, especially regarding health and transportation.

 - For several exotic pets, husbandry permission is necessary.
 This does not apply for short stays but only if the pet will be living in Switzerland.
 Before issuing a permit, the cantonal veterinarian makes sure that the space and care for the animal are available.
 Permits are necessary for all mammals (except for livestock species), many birds, and some fish.

 - The import requirements arising from the laws on conservation on species apply for protected or non-domesticated species even if those are deemed pets.

 - Switzerland reserves the right in impose temporary bans aimed at preventing the introduction of animal disease.

-There are different regulations that apply when taking birds to Switzerland due to the bird flu alerts that have taken place in recent years.
-There is a maximum of five birds that can be taken into the country.
-You have a choice between a 30-day pre-export quarantine or a 30 day quarantine after the birds have been imported.
-If you have had the bird vaccinated to protect it from avian flu this must have taken place at least 60 days before importation or alternatively the bird can be isolated for 10 days before departure and undergo a test for avian flu after at least three days of isolation.
-A licensed vet must verify that these criteria have been carried out.
+There are different regulations for taking birds to Switzerland.
+This is due to the bird flu alerts in recent years.
+Bird owners can import a maximum of five birds.
+You have a choice between a 30-day pre-export quarantine or a 30-day quarantine after the birds have been imported.
+If you vaccinated the bird against avian flu, the vaccination must occur at least 60 days before importation.
+Alternatively, you can isolate the bird for 10 days before departure and test for avian flu after at least three days of isolation.
+A licensed vet verifies that you satisfy these criteria.

 There are separate provisions relating to the conservation of species that apply to protected or non-domesticated species.
 Imports of birds that have been caught in the wild are not allowed.

 Neither animal health permits nor certificates nor veterinary border inspections are necessary to introduce up to five pet birds except for those caught in the wild from the following countries: